 Years earlier, she had elected to undergo gastric band surgery in an effort to lose weight.
 But it wasn't as effective as she hoped it would be.
 Now, most hospitals no longer even perform that particular procedure due to its lack of long-term weight loss.

-Afraid for her health and for her future, she sought out Dr. Malcolm Robinson, a bariatric (weight loss) surgeon at Brigham Health's Center for Metabolic and Bariatric Surgery.
+Afraid for her health and for her future, she sought out Dr. Malcolm Robinson, a bariatric (weight loss) surgeon at the Brigham and Women's Center for Metabolic and Bariatric Surgery.

 "It was hard to start again, but I was also excited because I knew I had the right team," Justra says.
 "I did lots of research on every aspect.
 They are the best of the best, the top of the line for healthcare."

 In 2017, she elected to undergo a laparoscopic sleeve gastrectomy, a minimally-invasive procedure that reduces the size of the stomach and alters hunger signals to the brain.
 The procedure typically results in weight loss of about 25 percent of a person's total body weight.

 Before she could complete the surgery, however, Justra worked extensively with her team at Brigham and Women's to understand the role surgery would play in her life, as well as the nutritional, psychological, and lifestyle changes she'd have to make to achieve long term success.

 That supportive approach to care was something that really resonated with Justra.
 "I was part of the family, everyone knew me at the Brigham," she says.

 According to Malcolm Robinson, MD, the Brigham and Women's team approach is what makes their program so special.